 It can be hard to keep the attention of young children.
-If you find that children aren’t paying attention, here are three areas you can check.
+Here are some suggestions to keep children engaged.

 Plan for variety in activities.